peterdsharpe/AeroSandbox/README.md

 If you installed Python via the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section), you likely have all of these except autograd and pyvista.

 OpenGL is also required for visualization, though this should already be installed on nearly every computer.
+(No promises if you try to run AeroSandbox on a Raspberry Pi!)

 ### Current Features
 * User-friendly, concise, high-level, object-oriented structure for airplane geometry definition and analysis.